UNT rallies to beat Western Kentucky, claim first NCAA tournament berth since 2010

 UNT was the top seed entering last season’s C-USA tournament that was canceled due to the COVID-19 pandemic.

+“We didn’t get to experience the NCAA tournament,” forward Zachary Simmons said.
+“The whole team was hungry for it.”

-Missing out on an opportunity to build on their regular season title provided motivation for UNT throughout the offseason and a rough ride though the weeks leading up to this week’s conference tournament.
+That hunger helped carry UNT through the offseason and a rough ride though the weeks leading up to this week’s conference tournament.
 UNT had eight games canceled due to COVID-19 concerns and lost its last three games before the conference tournament.

 Those tough times were all worth it when UNT came through in a tight spot in the C-USA final behind Hamlet, whose father was in the stands.